NicoBrun/ada2017/project/Nico.md

-# Title
-Amazon, the quest of the same products
+# Amazon, the quest of the same products

 # Abstract
 Ever looked at a specific product on Amazon?
 There is a ton of offers for the exact same item!
 Why did you choose to buy specially this one?